-Your HIF tax statement will also be automatically available in the ATO myGov portal after 20 July 2022.
-Your tax return will not show this information until after this date.
-If you wish to lodge your tax statement prior this, you will need to manually enter your private health information after downloading it from our Online Member Centre portal from 4 July 2022.
+Your HIF tax statement information is sent directly to the Australian Taxation Office and will be automatically available in the ATO myGov portal from late July – which is good news for you – and the environment.
+If you wish to lodge your tax statement prior to this, you will need to manually enter your private health information after downloading it from our Online Member Centre portal from 3 July 2023.

 Can I still get a copy of my tax statement?

 Yes you sure can.
-It’s super easy to access your 2021/22 member tax statement by simply downloading it from our Online Member Centre portal from 4 July 2022.
-For more information about your HIF tax statement or for any statements produced prior to 2019, please contact us to request copies.
+It’s super easy to access your 2022/23 member tax statement by simply downloading it from our Online Member Centre portal from 3 July 2023.
+For more information about your HIF tax statement or for any statements produced prior to the 2020-2021 financial year, please contact us to request copies.

 Why are other people listed on my tax statement?

 Other people may also be listed on your statement if you held a couple or family policy this year.
 This can include people who are no longer HIF members, or who have passed away during this financial year.

 What do all the different codes mean?

 If you paid premiums for your policy before, on, or after 1 April or if the oldest person on the policy turned 65 or 70 during the financial year, you may see more than one line of information on your tax statement.
 Please see below an example of what the different rows of information represent (based on a 2022-23 tax statement template).

 |A||The number of days an appropriate level of private hospital cover was held in the 2022/23 financial year.
 If the number is less than 365, you may need to pay the Medicare Levy Surcharge (consult your tax agent or the ATO for more information).|